-If the real need was closeness or affection your child would feel content that their need had been mettle first time you picked them up, right?
+If the real need was closeness or affection your child would feel content that their need had been met the first time you picked them up, right?

 Instead, you pick your toddler up and they soon become restless again wanting to climb down.
 Yet five minutes later they are back whining, clinging, tugging on your pants again.